check-spelling/check-spelling-docs/Breaking-Change:-Code-Scanning-action-requires-a-Code-Scanning-Ruleset.md

 # Code Scanning action requires a Code Scanning Ruleset

-As of [check-spelling v0.0.25](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.25), if you enable [[SARIF output|Feature: SARIF output]], then check-spelling will not yield an :x: for errors.
+As of [check-spelling v0.0.25](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.25), if you enable [[SARIF output|Feature: SARIF output]], then check-spelling will not yield an ❌ for errors.

 If you are relying on status checks, you'll need to add a code-scanning rule instead.

+## Migration

+1. You should change your `use_sarif: ...` condition to `use_sarif: 1` because otherwise code-scanning will only run some of the time.
+(And when it doesn't run, your ruleset will block pull requests from being mergeable).
+2. You need to add a ruleset.

 The following is an example of a code-scanning rule which should work:

-## Sample ruleset
+### Sample ruleset

 ```json
 {